bobbl/rudolv/sw/uart-dhrystone/README.md

 As far as possible the original files from riscv-tests.
-The HZ macro is set to 24 MHz, the clock rate of Danzig.
+The HZ macro is set to 24 MHz, the clock rate of RudolV.

 Modifications:
   * test.ld: